 The company raised $12 million in a Series-A financing round last year, counting supermodel Karlie Kloss among the investors.
 In its coverage of the funding round, Fortune labeled Reformation a “cult favorite,” and we’re inclined to agree.
 Despite having only four stores, the company counts it-girls like Kloss, Rihanna and Taylor Swift among its fans — helping it clear $25 million in revenue in 2014.

 Cleaning and personal care

 Method launched in 2001 with a few natural home cleaning sprays.
 By the following year, its products were on the shelves in Target stores nationwide.

-Like Method, Seventh Generation burst onto the non-toxic cleaning products scene and quickly earned customer attention.
-The company also caught the attention of investors and was acquired by Unilever earlier this year for an undisclosed sum.
+Like Method, Seventh Generation burst onto the nontoxic cleaning products scene and quickly earned customer attention.
+The company also drew the eye of investors and was acquired by Unilever earlier this year for an undisclosed sum.
 After enjoying rapid growth over the past decade, the company now generates about $200 million in sales annually.

 And while Seventh Generation ran into some legal trouble for its ‘natural’ labeling, which a judge ruled misled consumers, its B Impact score is an impressive 125 — indicating most of its green claims are spot on.

 The Honest Co.

 Founded by actress Jessica Alba, the Honest Co. earned critical acclaim for its natural baby products and cleaning supplies.
 In only a few years, its valuation neared $2 billion.